 Single-tooth implants and dental bridges are common treatments for a missing tooth.
 However, they come with their own advantages and disadvantages.
 Having a bridge requires the adjacent teeth to be reshaped to support the cemented bridge.
 Over time the cement can wash out, and bacteria can reach the teeth that anchor the bridge.
 When a bridge fails, one or both of the supporting teeth will likely fail, increasing the gap.
 A single-tooth implant offers many advantages over a bridge:

 - Looks, feels and functions like a natural tooth

 - Doesn’t sacrifice the health of neighbouring teeth

 - Easier to clean

 - Long lasting

-Single tooth replacement with teeth implants can be used in people who are missing one or more teeth.
+Single tooth replacement with teeth implants can be used in people who need to have one or more teeth removed.
 Not only does a single tooth implant look like a natural tooth, but it acts like one too.
 The health of neighbouring teeth is preserved, and the health of the jawbone and gums is restored.

 Full Teeth Replacement

 When more than one tooth is missing or damaged, teeth implants can still be used.
 With conventional teeth implants, eight or more implants are needed to replace a full arch.
 While this is possible, with so many implants needed, implants have to be placed into areas of reduced bone density at the back of the mouth.